bphogat1006/bphogat1006.github.io/README.md

 ## Progress & Plans

-I have a large selection of projects that I plan to import into the website, and I am currently working on this transition.
+Currently, I have completed a clean home page design with animations and links to each project.
+I have a selection of projects that I am still working on importing into the website.
 The actual project files are located within /assets/common/js/p5/.

-At the same time, I am developing a basic home page with links to subpages for each project for easy viewing.
-After this, I will style the page with CSS.
+I am also working on restructuring the website in a way that will make adding new projects quick and seamless to speed up the process

+As my project list grows, I will implement a filter on the home page that lets you view projects based on tags, such as "animation", "interactive", "natural", etc.

+Later, I will add buttons in the top right corner of each project subpage for a few different purposes:
+- back to home button
+- info button with a text pop-up detailing what the project does, and how to use it (if it is interactive)
+- refresh button
+- view source code button